ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 Shuffling within a local buffer on each training worker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This options buffers data locally on each training worker.
-Data within the buffer will be shuffled on the fly before being fed the model.
+Ray Data shuffles data within the buffer on the fly before it feeds the model.

 To perform local shuffling, specify the ``local_shuffle_buffer_size`` parameter to :meth:`iter_batches <ray.data.DataIterator.iter_batches>` or :meth:`iter_torch_batches <ray.data.DataIterator.iter_torch_batches>`.